In This Article

 By emphasizing the word “development“, an important variable gets introduced.
 The variable of time.
 “Development” suggests that effort is needed to find the right match, whether it is matching the right product for the demand or finding the right customer for the product.
 And, yes, finding the right merger candidate for international expansion.

-A simple Google search on international mergers will tell you a frightening story: the majority fails, or possibly as bad, some get stuck in a miserable marriage.
+A simple Google search on international mergers will tell you a frightening story: the majority fails, or possibly as bad, and some get stuck in a miserable marriage.

 By sending an email to a foreign email address doesn’t mean that your international business expansion has been initiated.
 We, the writers of this article, were part of the KLM and Alitalia debacle 20 years ago and afterward developed international careers.